//Yes, another Harry Potter post. Deal with it.

 They are NOT a house full of idiots.

 In fact, we’re some of the best effing witches and wizards out there.
 Okay, there’s some sort of weird misconception that Hufflepuffs are stupid and naive.

 We’re sweet, but we’re not the sort of people to sit down and take shit.
 We’re not going to be polite if you’re acting like a douche so our response to you is an accurate reflection of your response to us.
 See?
 Fair.
 Badgers are a really good representation of our personalities, actually.
 Like JK puts it, “we know how to lie low”, but when provoked, we’ll be fighting tooth and nail.
 Just know that you’ve got to do something really offensive or annoying for a Hufflepuff to get down and make things get ugly.
 I’m one of the more touchy members of this house, but I’m working on it!

-We’re loyal.
-And we like to work, work, work, work, work
+They’re loyal.
+And they like to work, work, work, work, work

 You needed Rihanna to tell you that?
 Huh.
 Too bad baby; we’re ahead of you because that’s what we are.
 We’re hard-working people.
 Are we talented?
 Hell, yes.
 But we make sure to make ourselves better and better by working till we drop.
 Even if that doesn’t get us results immediately.
 We’re resilient that way.
 As for jumping on the bandwagon?
 That behaviour that irks people all around the world?
 We’d never do that.
 That’s some love and support for ya.

-Our list of students (and Muggles now) reads like the who’s who of great people:<meh, it reads okay tbh>
+Their list of students (and Muggles now) reads like the who’s who of great people:<meh, it reads okay tbh>

 Hufflepuff is JK’s favourite Hogwarts House.